-- 802.11 refers to a family of standards for wireless networks, 802.11a, b etc. - Often called WLAN (Wireless LAN).
-Sometimes carelessly called "Wireless Ethernet" - Different from Ethernet, but the programming model viewed from Layer 3 is like Ethernet - Marketed as "Wi-Fi" - 802.16 refers to a future family of broadband wireless standards marketed as "WiMax" or "WiBro" - There are other standards (Bluetooth, Zigbee)
+- 802.11 refers to a family of standards for wireless networks, IEEE 802.11a, b etc. - Often called WLAN (Wireless LAN).
+Sometimes carelessly called "Wireless Ethernet" - Different from Ethernet, but the programming model viewed from Layer 3 is like Ethernet - · Marketed as "Wi-Fi" - Other wireless data standards exist: - 802.16 is a new family of broadband wireless standards marketed as "WiMax" - Bluetooth and Zigbee are for very small distances - Data can be carried over cell phone systems